centau/ecr/docs/api/Registry.md

 - **Type**

     ```lua
-    function Registry:clear<T...>(components: T...): ()
+    function Registry:clear<T...>(components: T...)
     ```

 - **Details**

-    If components are specified, removes all components given from all entities that have that component without destroying the entities.
+    If components are given, removes all given components from all entities without destroying the entities.

-    If no components are specified, then all entities in the registry will be destroyed.
+    If no components are given, then all entities in the registry will be destroyed.

 --------------------------------------------------------------------------------